How to set up Events

 2. Exact: Select the desired URL from the “Select a URL” drop-down.
 This will automatically populate URLs for your webpages.

-4. Click the purple Next button
+5. Click the purple Next button

-5. Review your event settings
+6. Review your event settings and hit save

 Setting up events by Element Interaction